dd-hebert/uv_pro/README.md

 Reset the root directory back to the default location (in the user's home directory).

 #### ``-ct``, ``--cycle_time`` : integer, optional
 Set the cycle time in seconds from the experiment.
-Only required if you wish to trim datasets imported from .csv files using time units (seconds).
-The cycle time is automatically detected when creating a dataset from a .KD file.
-Note: only experiments with a constant cycle time are currently supported.
+See ``--trim`` argument for more details.
+Note: The cycle time is automatically detected when creating a dataset from a .KD file.
+Only experiments with a constant cycle time are currently supported.

 #### ``-fp``, ``--file_picker`` : flag, optional
 Interactively pick a .KD file from the terminal.
 The file is opened in view only mode.